Fresh Starts Are Exciting, But How To Keep Motivation Going?

 Freepik | Goal-setting offers a short-lived sense of order after December’s chaotic pressure.

-Psychologists describe the start of a new year as a temporal landmark.
-It creates a mental divide between the past and a hoped-for future self.
-Research on the “fresh start effect” shows that moments like New Year’s Day increase motivation because they signal a clean break from earlier mistakes or unfinished plans.
+Psychologists call the new year a temporal landmark, a mental divider separating the past from the aspirational future self.
+Research on the “fresh start effect” shows that moments like New Year’s Day temporarily boost motivation because they mark a clean break from unfinished tasks and past mistakes.

 Why Motivation Slips So Quickly

-January work goals often miss these marks.
-Many are shaped by pressure, framed vaguely, or set at an unrealistic scale.
-When effort does not show results fast enough, confidence drops.
-Once competence weakens, motivation follows.
+Many January work goals miss these marks.
+They are often dictated by external pressure, vaguely framed, or overly ambitious.
+When progress doesn’t happen fast enough, confidence falters.
+Once competence weakens, motivation tends to follow.

 How to Set Work Goals That Stay on Track